Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: LLaMA

 Figure~\ref{fig:xlmr-llama} shows that XLM-R generally outperforms LLaMA across most datasets under both full and fixed fine-tuning conditions, except when the models are trained on Hindi or Chinese.
 This can be attributed to LLaMA's instruction-following pretraining, which enables it to better generalize from limited examples, which is particularly valuable in low-resource settings.
 In contrast, XLM-R lacks such capabilities and must infer both the task and the language from sparse training data.
 This issue is exacerbated by the fact that LLaMA was provided with prompts, which were consistently in English due to tokenizer limitations, while XLM-R had no explicit indication of either the task or input language during training or evaluation except for the sparse training data.

-While we include LLaMA in our evaluation to provide a comparison with recent large language models and SOTA instruction-tuned architectures, our results suggest that encoder-based models like XLM-R remain more effective for in-context polysemy disambiguation.
-Despite the generative capabilities of LLaMA, it underperforms in most cases compared to XLM-R, particularly when ample training data is available.
+While we include LLaMA in our evaluation to provide a comparison with recent large language models (LLMs) and instruction-tuned architectures, our results suggest that encoder-based models like XLM-R remain more effective for in-context polysemy disambiguation.
+Despite the generative capabilities of LLaMA, it underperforms on these tasks in most languages compared to XLM-R, particularly when ample training data is available.
 This highlights the continued relevance of encoder-based models, which demonstrate stronger task-specific performance and greater cross-lingual transfer.